SEND Information Report

 Helping in school

-Where can I find information about the Local Authority’s Local Offer for children with SEN and their family?
+Where can I find information about the Local Authority’s Local Offer for children with SEND and their family?

 Information about the Local Authority’s Local Offer can be found on the Cambridgeshire County Council website.
 A link is provided below